- About Us

 Q: We are members of another shared print program, e.g. HathiTrust.
 Should we register our commitments separately?

-A: We are coordinating with other programs to avoid duplicating registration work.
-Please advise us, either via the Survey or email, of your membership in multiple programs.
+A: If you have not already registered, we can coordinate with other programs to avoid duplicating registration work.
+Please advise us of your membership in multiple programs.

 Q: Is it possible for a consortium to complete registration with OCLC on behalf of individual libraries?